 Why Does CML Get Worse?

-For most people with CML, medications prevent the disease from moving to its later stages.
+For most people with CML, medications prevent the disease from moving to its later phases.

 It can happen if you don't take your meds, if your disease was already advanced when doctors found it, or if your body stops responding to the medication you're taking.